igorbarinov/awesome-data-engineering/README.md

 - [Data Mechanics](https://www.datamechanics.co) - A cloud-based platform deployed on Kubernetes making Apache Spark more developer-friendly and cost-effective.
 - [Tez](https://tez.apache.org/) - An application framework which allows for a complex directed-acyclic-graph of tasks for processing data.
 - [Bistro](https://github.com/asavinov/bistro) - A light-weight engine for general-purpose data processing including both batch and stream analytics.
 It is based on a novel unique data model, which represents data via _functions_ and processes data via _columns operations_ as opposed to having only set operations in conventional approaches like MapReduce or SQL.
+- [Substation](https://github.com/brexhq/substation) - Substation is a cloud native data pipeline and transformation toolkit written in Go.
 - Batch ML
   - [H2O](https://www.h2o.ai/) - Fast scalable machine learning API for smarter applications.
   - [Mahout](https://mahout.apache.org/) - An environment for quickly creating scalable performant machine learning applications.